rajeshelurii/Angular-Interview-Questions/README.md

             }
         }
         ```

+        - **@HostListener**: This decorator is used to listen to events on the host element of the component.
+It allows you to handle specific events within the component without needing to add event listeners in the template.
+For example, it can be used to listen to click events directly on the host element.
+        -
     4. **Parameter decorators** Used for parameters inside class constructors, e.g. @Inject, @Optional
         ```typescript
         import { Component, Inject } from '@angular/core';